WORK · THE ARTIFACTS exhibits below use fictional company data

 A working-papers spread

 Claim tested: "the only close platform built for multi-entity retail."
-Verifier verdict: survives, with a raise.
+Test verdict: survives, with a raise.
 The wedge is defensible and the demand is verified in win/loss, but the believability score was raised ⬆ because the two reference customers are both pre-2024 and neither is multi-entity.

 source: run 2026-06-28